doctorfree/MirrorCommand/README.md

 Among the MirrorCommand voice commands there are the following which control screen switching:

-Assuming your `MMM-Detector` key phrase ('Model' config value) is "computer",
+Assuming your `MMM-GoogleAssistant` key phrase ('Model' config value) is "computer",

 - Move MagicMirror to screen 1
     - Say `computer` and pause